PARSONS MFA FASHION, DESIGN & SOCIETY

-The two-year, 60-credit program combines intensive studio-based projects with research and exploration, which fosters experimentation, providing students with the design and research skills they need to become successful in the field, including a critical awareness for self-development and growth.
-The program helps students develop an understanding of the global, ecological, and business contexts of their work.
-Supplemental courses in filmmaking, presentation, and photography broaden students’ visual design vocabulary and communication skills, preparing them for success in collaborative professional settings, as well as an understanding of how to present and position their work within the market.
-At the end of their second year, students present their graduation collections to industry insiders, headhunters, select press, stylists, and buyers within an exhibition format, which has resulted in employment.
-In addition, students present their collections on the runway during New York Fashion Week in September with support from MADE Fashion.
+The two-year, 60-credit program combines intensive studio-based projects with research and exploration.
+In the tradition of critical social research at The New School, the program helps students develop an understanding of the global, ecological, and business contexts of their work.
+Supplemental classes in filmmaking, presentation, choreography / movement and photography broaden students’ visual design vocabulary and communication skills, preparing them for success in collaborative professional settings, as well as an understanding of how to present and position their work within the market.

 The MFA Fashion Design & Society program offers students opportunities to exhibit their work internationally, building relationships with industry leaders and participates in high-profile collaborations.
 Upon graduation the MFA students present their collections on the runway during New York Fashion Week in September to international press, buyers, stylists, and key industry professionals, in addition to an exhibition / showroom format which results in employment, future collaborations and opportunities.